pshegde/todo/README.md

 # todo

-This is an android app built using the codepath tutorial.
+This is an android app built using the [codepath tutorial] (http://courses.codepath.com/snippets/intro_to_android/prework)<br>

 User stories implemented are: <br>
 Successfully add and remove items from the todo list<br>
 Support for editing todo items <br>
 Persist todo items and retrieve them properly on app restart<br>

+I am still working on additional features and will update them here once they are complete.

 ![alt tag](https://github.com/pshegde/todo/blob/master/gifs/todo.gif)